-Teaching will take the form of formal lectures and class discussions.
+Teaching will take the form of online lectures accompanied by PowerPoint slides posted on RU Connected.
 Students are expected to take responsibility for their own learning and must therefore read the relevant source material to which they will be referred in lectures and must complete any tasks assigned.
 Pre-reading ahead of lectures is recommended so as to facilitate better understanding of concepts.